 Those are the “chemistry” issues, but fitting equations/models is also a mathematical/statistical undertaking, and there are some problems with the traditional isotherm approach there, too.

 Typically isotherms are generated by adding (e.g. titrating) metal ion solutions to a suspension or solution of adsorbent (forms of humic acid, in this case).
 The experimental conditions (mass of adsorbent, amounts of metal ions added, volumes, temperatures, etc.) are very well-controlled, and statistically are the most appropriate independent variables.
 During the metal ion addition/titration experiment, the critical measurement is the concentration of metal ion not adsorbed to the adsorbent.
 For my PhD experiments, I measured unadsorbed (dissolved) metal ion concentration (\(cM\)) using ion-selective electrodes, which have a linear calibration between log-concentration and electrode potential, with well-established theory from the Nernst Equation.
 My point here is that the dependent variable for model fitting should reflect the actual experimental measurement (Figure 3).
-We could use the original electrode potentials, but since potentials are collinear with log10-metal concentrations, it makes sense to use concentrations.
+We could use the original electrode potentials, but since potentials are collinear with log10-metal concentrations, it makes sense to use log concentrations.

 Figure 3: Adsorption isotherm for Cu²⁺-calcium humate shown as cM (note log-scale) as a function of qM.
 Circle symbols show experimental observations, and the smooth curve again epresents the best-fit Langmuir equation.